City Of Coeur d'Alene

 than 40 hours.

-Information on snow and ice operations are updated at least daily.
-Citizens can contact the Streets & Engineering Department Snowline at 769-2233 during the winter months.
+Citizens can contact the Streets & Engineering Department Snowline at 769-2235 during the winter months.

 Residential streets are a lower priority and we do not typically plow them unless there is more than 4 to 5 inches of accumulation.

 Sidewalks.
 Snowplows need to go a minimum speed in order to throw snow off the side of streets.
 We ask our equipment operators not to throw the snow any further than necessary.
 In some cases, however, the sidewalks are too close to the curb to avoid getting snow on them.
 It is the responsibility of the owner or tenant of adjoining sidewalks to remove all snow and ice from such sidewalks as soon as possible, but in any event the morning following a storm.

 .
 The City does have the specialized equipment and resources to prevent accumulations of snow from becoming deposited in driveways but not in front of mailboxes.
 Citizens should plan for this inevitable occurrence.
 The City continues to develop techniques to our snowfighting capabilities with devices called “snow gates” that mitigate these deposits.
 For assistance, please refer to the section on Special Available Assistance